lhsunyc/lhsunyc/README.md

 ### Hi there!
 I am Yicheng 👋
-I am an penultimate year software engineering student at the University of Auckland.
+-I am an penultimate year software engineering student at the University of Auckland.
-I am interested in web/mobile development and passionate about becoming a full-stack software engineer.
+-I am interested in web/mobile development and passionate about becoming a full-stack software engineer.
-I am currently learning software architecture and operating system.
+-I am currently learning software architecture and operating system.

 <!--